librenms/librenms/doc/Extensions/OpenTSDB.md

 ### What you don't get
  - Pretty graphs, this is why at present you need Grafana.
 You need to build your own graphs within Grafana.

-RRD will continue to function as normally so LibreNMS itself should continue to function as normal.
+RRD will continue to function normally so LibreNMS itself should continue to function normally.

 for configuration in /opt/librenms/includes/defaults.inc.php.
 ### Configuration